devfemibadmus/mediasaver/README.md

 | 15 | Platform Android           | >=5.0                                                                                              | ✅     |
 | 16 | PlayStore                  | Production Full rollout In review                                                                  | ❌     |

-Explore the streamlined features of WhatsApp Status Saver and enjoy an enriched experience!
+Explore the streamlined features of WhatsApp Media Saver and enjoy an enriched experience!
 If you have any concerns or suggestions, please feel free to share them.

 ## Dependecncies :alien: we dont ask much here  :poop: